mesosphere/dcos-docs-site/pages/services/nifi/0.5.0-1.9.2/troubleshooting/debugging/index.md

 The DC/OS {{model.techName }} is resilient to temporary pod failures, automatically relaunching them in-place if they stop running.
 However, if a machine hosting a pod is permanently lost, manual intervention is required to discard the downed pod and reconstruct it on a new machine.

 1. The following command should be used to get a list of available pods.
-In this example we are querying a service named {{ model.serviceName }}-dev.
+In this example we are querying a service named `{{ model.serviceName }}-dev`.

     ```shell
      dcos {{ model.serviceName }} --name={{ model.serviceName }}-dev pod list
     ```
-  2. The following command should then be used to replace the pod residing on the failed machine, using the appropriate pod_name provided in the above list.
+1. The following command should then be used to replace the pod residing on the failed machine, using the appropriate `pod_name` provided in the above list.

     ```shell
     dcos {{ model.serviceName }} --name={{ model.serviceName }}-dev pod replace <pod_name>
     ```
-  3. The pod recovery may then be monitored via the recovery plan.
+1. The pod recovery may then be monitored via the recovery plan.

     ```shell
     dcos {{ model.serviceName }} --name={{ model.serviceName }}-dev plan show recovery